 All accepted first-year students are eligible to apply.
 You may apply to one or both of the honors tracks (Foundations or Logos ).
 After your interview, you'll have a clearer understanding of whether you might thrive as a student in Foundations or Logos.
 The writing sample is typically a research paper or essay written for a high school class.
-Please apply no later than two weeks prior to your desired interview date; interview time slots fill up quickly.
+The number of interviews conducted on each day is typically capped at 24, and interviews are offered on a first-come, first-served basis.
+It is prudent to apply as early as possible, and no later than two weeks prior to your desired interview date.

 Step 3.
 Interview on campus.

-Interviews occur on weekdays between late November and mid-March of students' senior year in high school.
+Interviews occur on five specific dates between early December and early March.
 Admission to the program is competitive, and the on-campus interview is integral to the application process.